microsoft/msquic/docs/Execution.md

 Execution
 ======

-The MsQuic API takes a very difference stance when it comes to its execution model compared to BSD-style sockets (and most other networking libraries built on top of them).
+The MsQuic API takes a very different stance when it comes to its execution model compared to BSD-style sockets (and most other networking libraries built on top of them).
 The sections below detail the designs MsQuic uses, with some of the details as to why these design choices were made.

 ## Event Model